Super-Protocol/docs/docs/developers/CLI_commands/providers/list.md

 sidebar_label: "list"
 ---

-List all registered providers on the blockchain.
+Lists all registered providers on the blockchain.

-## Synopsis
+## Syntax

 ```
 ./spctl providers list [option ...]